Should I register from my home address or my campus (or local) address?

 Register to Vote Online

-Mail-in Voter Registration Form
+Mail-in Registration Info

 I think I already registered.
 Or I’m wondering if they received my application.
 Am I registered and ready to vote?